openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

 .. only:: Partners

- When you add an About video for a course, you must first upload the video to the edX/Veda video upload page.
+ For courses on edx.org, when you add an About video for a course, you must first upload the video to the edX/Veda video upload page.
 You can then optionally enter the URL for your course About video in Publisher.
 For more information, see :ref:`Pub Add an About Video` and :ref:`Pub Create a Course`.

+ For courses on Edge, see :ref:`Add an About Video` for information about how to add an About video to your course About page.

 .. only:: Open_edX